grandparkla/july4/index.markdown

 Food vendors will be onsite <small>(More updates to follow)</small>.

-## Kids' Play Zones

-There will be a dedicated play spaces on the event lawn for children ages 4-14.

-### Event Lawn

-#### Between Spring Street & Broadway

-2:00 to 5:30 p.m.
-: [Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games.

-### The Sandlot

-#### Between Spring Street & Broadway

-2:00 to 7:00 p.m.
-: **Games:** Hop on board one of the game trucks and play with your friends!
-: **Face Painting:** Choose from designs made exclusively for 4th of July!
-: **The Love Bus:** Step aboard the bus and decorate it with whatever you love!
-: **Crafts:** Create your own colorful bracelet symbolizing  everything you love: Community, Family, and of course, Peace and love!

 ## Event Schedule

 Doors open at <span class="time">2 p.m.</span> At <span class="time">9 p.m.</span> the fireworks show will create stunning backdrop above the Civic Center skyline.
 The event ends at <span class="time">9:30 p.m.</span>